-There are ten practice rooms around the Department which are used for our peripatetic lessons and group work in the curriculum.
-The main Music Technology classroom has 17 computers which run Cubase and Sibelius music software and are used across all year groups.
-There are a further two Music Technology rooms that are reserved for KS4 and KS5 use, and run up to date versions of Cubase and Sibelius.
-There are plans in place for a new computer suite which will have 32 new computers all running this software.
+There are eleven practice rooms around the Department which are used for our peripatetic lessons and group work in the curriculum.
+Our newly built Music Technology classroom has 32 computers which run Cubase and Sibelius music software and are used across all year groups.
+There are two further Music Technology rooms that are reserved for KS4 and KS5 use, and run up to date versions of Cubase and Sibelius.